 - More disturbingly, the PRT actually wants Skitter to take hostages so they can justify going to such extremes to take her down.

 - In the first episode of Batman Beyond, Bruce's Batman is too old to fight against the goons.
 One of them is about to beat Batman with a pipe, forcing Batman to use a gun to win.
 Batman, who hates guns, decides he needs to retire in his old age so he wouldn't be in this situation again.

-- Tom once bought a book titled "How to Catch a Mouse".
+- In Tom and Jerry, Tom once bought a book titled "How to Catch a Mouse".
 At some point, Jerry was cornered and Tom read from a chapter that "a cornered mouse never fights".
 The book was proven wrong.